dfernandes25/dfernandes25.github.io/_posts/2024-01-03-Lost-In-Translation.markdown

 `If it was easy, you would have figured it out`

 *I have nothing important on the hard drive, just replace it*
-`Any user who thinks there is nothing important on their hard drive -- has something important on their hard drive`
+`Any user with nothing important on their hard drive -- has something important on their drive`

 *This is an emergency*
-`Your problem is not my emergency`
+`Your problem does not define our emergency`

 *I have nothing worth stealing on this computer*
 `You are sooooo lucky we didn't crossover to the dark side`

 *I backup my computer every night*
-`When was the last time you tested a restore of the backup`
+`When was the last time you tested a backup restore`

 *Why won't you setup my computer to automatically login without a password*
-`We call this protecting you from yourself`
+`We call this "protecting you from yourself"`